Discharging Student Loans Due To Disability

 Authored By: Northwest Justice Project

-This packet contains general information and forms to fill out for discharging student loans due to a severe disability. #1172EN
+General information and forms to fill out for discharging student loans due to a severe disability. #1172EN

 - I took out one of the student loans listed above.
 I have a severe disability.
 Can I get a discharge of my student loan?